NovaVolunteer/Practice_Application_DS/README.md

 ###  Course Description:

-- The purpose of this course is to provide students with an understanding of the foundational principals of data science with a focus on empirical decision making using a contemporary data science lifecycle approach
+- The purpose of this course is to provide students with an understanding of the foundational principals of data science with a focus on empirical decision making using a contemporary data science lifecycle approach while also learning foundation data engineering skills.

 ### Learning Outcomes: